ad-freiburg/qlever/benchmark/Usage.md

 # Introduction
 A quick introduction and tutorial for the macro benchmark infrastructure.

-As of the `12.4.2023` the benchmark infrastructure has the following features:
+As of April 2023 the benchmark infrastructure has the following features:
 - Measuring the execution time of a function in seconds.
 - Organizing a benchmark as a single measurement, as a group of single measurements, or as a table of measurements.
 - Printing the measured benchmarks and/or exporting them as a JSON formatted file.